khoramshahi/worldCup2018_predictions/README.md

 ![alt text](https://github.com/khoramshahi/worldCup2018_predictions/blob/master/images/brackets_june25.jpg "prediction june 23")

 ### What went againts the odds?
+Nothing! most likely events took place.
+Only the low performances of Spain and Portugal (or to put differently, the good performances of Iran and Morocco) reduced their Elo ratings.
+Therefore, the have lower probabilites to progress in the world-cup.
+Especially for portugal.
+Now, Belgium, Croatia, and Engalnd have better chances for reaching to othe final.

 ### presence prababilities
 The following tables show the estimated probabilities (in %) for reaching the different stages.